guoyanghg/Finger-Vein-Platform/README.md

 * Additional Features
 The image processing function has been mentioned in the beginning of the algorithm execution module.

-Demo Program
+## Demo Platform

-This part performs the demonstration of "acquiring images from outside--building libraries--matching", and needs to cooperate with external collection devices.
-The installation instructions are in the xxx folder.
+This part performs the demonstration of "acquiring images from outside-->building libraries-->matching", and needs to cooperate with external collection devices.
+You can find the installation instructions in the xxx folder.

 ## Authors